taareek/Flight-Training-Academy-using-Java-FXML/README.md

 # JAVA_FXML
-Java FXML Application for a Flight Training Academy
+This FXML Application was developed for a internal use of a FLight training academy.
+You can find all descriptions in above folder.